Connect with others who understand.

 The Amyloid Hypothesis

-To test this hypothesis, some studies have examined the effectiveness of using anti-amyloid antibodies — immune proteins that fight against beta-amyloid proteins — to prevent buildup.
-In 2016, a clinical trial found that anti-amyloid antibodies reduced levels of beta-amyloids in the brain and decreased the rate of cognitive decline in people with mild or preclinical Alzheimer’s disease.
+To test this hypothesis, researchers have studied the use of anti-amyloid antibodies — immune proteins that fight against beta-amyloid proteins — to prevent buildup.
+In 2016, a clinical trial found that this approach reduced beta-amyloids in the brain and slowed the rate of cognitive decline in people with mild or preclinical (early) Alzheimer’s disease.

 The Connection Between Amyloidosis and Dementia

-The main biological similarity between amyloidosis and dementia is the abnormal buildup of amyloid proteins.
-In amyloidosis, that buildup occurs in organs such as the kidney, heart, or liver.
+Both amyloidosis and dementia involve an abnormal buildup of amyloid proteins, but they affect different parts of the body.
+In amyloidosis, the protein deposits form in organs such as the kidneys, heart, or liver.
 In Alzheimer’s, the buildup occurs in the brain.

-Another commonality between amyloidosis and dementia is the role of age.
-Amyloidosis is more common in older adults over age 50.
+Age is another link between these conditions.
+Amyloidosis is more likely to develop over age 50.
 Similarly, the risk of dementia and Alzheimer’s disease increases with age.

 • Eating a healthy diet